 Campus Gränna is situated in the centre of Gränna with modern teaching facilities within walking distance from student accommodation.
 The school is composed of several small wooden buildings, some of which date back to the 18th century.
 The buildings are surrounded by apple trees and climbing plants.
 Accommodation for students include separate rooms with shared kitchens and bathrooms.
 Please note that the accommodation at Campus is for students only.

 The cost of the programme includes half board.
 Lunch and dinner are served in the restaurant on campus.
-Brunch is served on weekends.
 Breakfast and late meals can be prepared in the student residences.
 Meals off campus are generally not included in the fees.

 Gränna is a very safe place to live.
 On campus, there is an accommodation manager available during evenings and nights to help with practical matters and support a calm and safe environment for all students.
 There is a local health centre located close to student accommodation.